MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 > To avoid this situation, regularly [audit your tenant](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md) to identify and review the available organization-wide apps and links.

 > [!TIP]
 > Expect your approach to distributing content to evolve over time as you scale and grow.
 For example, you might start by distributing content to self-service users proactively.
-However, as you progress to higher [maturity levels](fabric-adoption-roadmap-maturity-levels.md) in key areas like [content ownership](fabric-adoption-roadmap-content-ownership-and-management.md), [content delivery scope](fabric-adoption-roadmap-content-delivery-scope.md), and [governance](fabric-adoption-roadmap-governance.md), you might scale to an approach where users discover and request access to content, themselves.
+However, as you progress to higher [maturity levels](fabric-adoption-roadmap-maturity-levels.md) in key areas like [content ownership](fabric-adoption-roadmap-content-ownership-and-management.md), [content delivery scope](fabric-adoption-roadmap-content-delivery-scope.md), and [governance](fabric-adoption-roadmap-governance.md), you might scale to an approach where users discover and request access to content themselves.

 ### Step 2: Identify where consumers will view the content

 Once you've defined who the consumers are and how they should get access to content, you then identify where these individuals will view the content.

-Consumers can view content in four different ways.
+Consumers can view content in four different ways, specifically by using:

-- Links to the individual content items
+- Links to the individual content items.
-- Workspaces
+- Workspaces.
-- Apps
+- Apps.
-- Embedded in non-Fabric experiences, like other services, custom apps, or websites
+- Non-Fabric experiences, like where content is embedded in other services, custom apps, or websites.

 The following sections help you to determine which is the better option for your circumstances.

 #### Option 1: View individual content items in Fabric

 You can give consumers access to individual content items, which they can access via a link.
-When you share content this way (called _direct access_), you can also give consumers the ability to reshare the content with others or build content with the underlying data items.
+When you share content this way (called _direct access_), you can also give consumers the ability to reshare the content with others or build content based on the underlying data items.
 If someone who receives the link doesn't have access to the item, they will be prompted to request access from the original content owner.

 This approach is beneficial when: